yuantian-cs/yuantian-cs.github.io/_teaching/2021-TOIS-what-2.md

 **Tian, Yuan**, Ke Zhou and Dan Pelleg.
 "What and How Long: Prediction of Mobile App Engagement."
 ACM Transactions on Information Systems (TOIS).
 (2021).
-To appear.
+To appear [arXiv](https://arxiv.org/abs/2106.01490).

 Abstract